 At the time, the main sources of water for agricultural use in this area were rainwater and spring water, but it was thought that a stable water source was necessary to ensure a reliable harvest of agricultural products

-Towards the end of the Meiji period, rice prices began to rise, and rice paddy reclamation projects became popular.
-Taking this opportunity Takamiya Tsunetaro took the lead in planning the construction of a large pond capable of supplying water to over 300 hectares of rice paddies.
-This is how Lake Tokura was born.
+Towards the end of the Meiji era, rice prices began to rise, leading to a boom in rice paddy development projects.
+This promptedJotaro Takamiyato take the lead in planning the construction of a large pond capable of supplying water to over 300 hectares of rice paddies.
+This is how Lake Tokura came into being.

 Even during droughts, Lake Tokura is capable of irrigating 4,230 hectares of rice paddies for about 45 days, making a significant contribution to the future agriculture of this area